poojahosabettu/Java-Projects/PackageChallenge/README.md

 You can run your file processing by running this project on configuration by configuring the necessary file path for processing.

+The processing begins from the PackageChallengeStarter.java file, which take one command line paramneter which will be read as filename for package processing.

+java PackageChallengeStarter "{Write your file name here}"